Facts at a Glance

-AIDS Healthcare Foundation (AHF) is a global nonprofit organization providing cutting-edge medicine and advocacy to nearly 900,000 people in 39 countries.
+AIDS Healthcare Foundation (AHF) is a global nonprofit organization providing cutting-edge medicine and advocacy to over 1,000,000 people in over 40 countries.

 Nearly 1/3 of the estimated 820,000 new gonorrhea infections each year are resistant to at least one drug that treats gonorrhea.

 A sometimes emotional debate over the proper use of Truvada for prevention of HIV has now been raging for the last several years.

 #StandAgainstHate was a national billboard & social media campaign rolling out in multiple AHF regions where AHF has a presence.